dinther/wavedisplay/README.md

 - decelerationTime  Time it takes to come to a stop after a swipe.
 - scale             Scale up or down away from the normalized fitted values.

+### Properies

+`zoom` Set the zoom level.
+A value of 1 will render the entire waveform in the confines of the available container.
+A zoom factor of 2 show half of the available data and so on.
+A scrollbar will automatically show when required.
+Set 'WaveDisplay.scrollbar.style.display="none"' to hide the scrollbar.

+`scale` Set the scale of the data.
+A value of 1 will render the waveform so the amplitude will fit in the confines of the available container.
+A scale factor of 2 renders the amplitude twice as tall.

+`svg` Provides acces to the internal svg element created by WaveDisplay.

+`scrollbar` Provides direct access to the scrollbar element.
+Set 'WaveDisplay.scrollbar.style.display="none"' to hide the scrollbar for example.

+### Methods

 The following published methods can be used in your application:

-`WaveDisplay.zoom = zoomFactor`

-Use this if you want to control the zoom factor with a HTML slider or from other code.
-A zoom factor of 1 will render the entire waveform in the confines of the available container.
-A zoom factor of 2 will double the length of the graphic.
-A scrollbar will show up.
-Etc etc.

 `WaveDisplay.getIndex(x)`